Firefighters union decries delay getting ambulance for injured firefighter

 Santiago said the ambulance on-scene was treating someone else.
 “The minute they started working on that other person, another one should have been dispatched,” he says.

 Santiago says a solution here could be a fire-based EMS service, and help take the stress off the system.
-“About 90 percent of our firefighters are EMTs.
+“About 90% of our firefighters are EMTs.
 But there’s only so much equipment that we have that we can do.
 We can’t transport,” he says.